bspeice/speice.io/_posts/2020-07-08-on-implementing-futures.md

 # Don't feel bad about requiring `Unpin`

-Principle: don't require it unless you need to, but don't hesitate to add it if the compiler thinks you should.
+For trait bounds, don't require it unless you need to, but don't hesitate to add it if the compiler thinks you should.

 ```rust
 use futures_io::AsyncBufRead;